huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    The maximum number of metatiles in a secondary tileset.

+.. js:attribute:: constants.num_primary_palettes

+   The number of palettes in a primary tileset.

+.. js:attribute:: constants.num_secondary_palettes

+   The number of palettes in a secondary tileset.

 .. js:attribute:: constants.layers_per_metatile

    The number of tile layers used in each metatile.
 This will either be ``2`` or ``3``, depending on the config setting ``enable_triple_layer_metatiles``.